Chris Humbert: Professional play

-At club level, he played overseas in Italy and Greece.
-From 1992 to 1994 he played for Italian giants Posillipo, with whom he won 2 Italian Championships.
-In 1999–00, he helped Ethnikos Piraeus win the Greek Cup.
-In 2002–03 season, he played for Greek powerhouse Olympiacos, with whom he won the LEN Super Cup, the Greek Championship and the Greek Cup.
+In professional water polo, he played overseas in Italy and Greece.
+From 1992 to 1994 he played for Italian giant Posillipo, with whom he won 2 Italian Championships.
+In 1999–2000, he helped Ethnikos Piraeus win the Greek Cup.
+In the 2002–03 season, he played for Greek powerhouse Olympiacos, with whom he won the LEN Super Cup, the Greek Championship and the Greek Cup.